 Indeed, there have been some animal studies, dating as far back as the 1980s finding that carrageenan might raise cancer risk.
 In many of these studies, researchers gave animals much more carrageenan than humans consume.

-Since there is very little carrageenan in the ProNourish shake, my guess is they have already tested it and found it to not be a problem irritable bowel syndrome, Crohn's and other inflammatory bowl disorders.
+Since there is very little carrageenan in the ProNourish shake, my guess is they have already tested it and found it to not be a problem with irritable bowel syndrome, Crohn's, and other inflammatory bowel disorders.
 I am giving them the benefit of the doubt here.

 All that said, those with disorders related to chronic inflammation and inflammatory bowel problems should speak to their doctor, pharmacist or dietitian for more personalized recommendations about carrageenan.